-Why a focus people with We value including an individual's unique experience and understanding of their disability to disability? create opportunities for access and equal participation.
-We recognise the need to reduce barriers for people with disability.
-These maybe created by structures, attitudes, and practices and limit opportunities for community members to fully participate.
-In addition, we recognise that built, social and policy environments can inhibit full participation.
+Why a focus on people with a disability?
+We recognise the need to reduce barriers for people with disability created by structures, attitudes, and practices that limit opportunities for community members to fully participate.
 We are committed to supporting and improving access and choice for people with a disability.
+We value including an individual's unique experience and understanding of their disability to create opportunities for access and equal participation.
 Want to know more?
-List of City of Greater Geelong resources and policies that support this objective: • Our Community Plan 2021-25 Access and Inclusion Plan 2018-22 Wheelchair Accessible Taxis Geelong Awards for People with Disability Disabled Parking Permits ٠ Contact: Community Development Project Officer, Connected Communities SMuratti@geelongcity.vic.gov.au
+List of City of Greater Geelong resources and policies that support this objective: Our Community Plan 2021- 2025 Access and Inclusion Plan 2018-2022 Wheelchair Accessible Taxis Geelong Awards for People with a Disability Disabled Parking Permits Contact: Community Development Project Officer, Connected Communities Email: SMuratti@geelongcity.vic.gov.au

-Women Facts and stats - Greater Geelong population In 2019, there were more victim reports of family violence incidents from women than men in Greater Geelong (121.58 and 38.73 per 10,000 people, respectively) and Victoria (115.6 and 38.1 per 10,000 people, respectively) (Victorian Women's Health Atlas 2019).
+Key Population group Women Facts and Stats - Geelong population In 2019, the victim reports of family violence incidents are higher for women than men in Greater Geelong (121.58 and 38.73 per 10,000 people, respectively) and Victoria (115.6 and 38.1 per 10,000 people, respectively) (Victorian Women's Health Atlas 2019).
 Why a focus on women?
-We recognise the power imbalances that exist for different genders, and the impact that this inequity can have on the safety, health and wellbeing, and economic life of women and gender diverse people.
+We recognise the power imbalance of gender and the impact that this inequity can have on the safety, health and wellbeing and economic life of women and gender diverse people.
 It is evident that gender equality is crucial to ending violence against women and children.
 We have collected qualitative data that illustrates the wide and complex range of impacts on women and gender diverse people caused by the COVID-19 pandemic, including how gender stereotypes and gendered roles were exacerbated.
 Negative experiences were heightened when there was more than one pre-existing challenge, such as lack of affordable housing, family violence, mental illness, disability, limited English language or limited mobility.
 Gender equity is a governance, community and organisational issue.
 To achieve authentic gender equity, we must eliminate barriers and acknowledge and celebrate the crucial role that women and girls play in our economy and our community, and the importance of working together to create an equitable future for all.
-As of 31 March 2021, we are obligated under the state government Gender Equality Act 2020 to ensure that gender equity is embedded in all policies, processes and services, enabling an intersectional approach to the way the organisation does business.
+As of 31 March 2021, we will be obligated under the state government Gender Equality Act 2020 to ensure that gender equity is mainstreamed into its policies, processes and services enabling an intersectional approach to the way the organisation does business.
 Want to know more?
-Ba-gurrk: A Gender Equity Framework for the City of Greater Geelong Women in Community Life Advisory Committee.
-Gender COVID-19 Impact Analysis Report and action plan Family Violence, gender and culturally diverse support services. gender information and resources Women's Health & Wellbeing Barwon South West Sexual Assault Family Violence Centre InTouch Multicultural Family Violence Service Women with Disabilities - our Place Contact: Social Equity Policy Officer, Healthy Communities Gender Equity Officer, Healthy Communities 03 5272 4480
+Ba-gurrk: A Gender Equity Framework for the City of Greater Geelong Women in Community Life Advisory Committee Gender COVID-19 Impact Analysis Report and action plan Geelong Australia Family Violence, Gender and Culturally diverse support services.
+Gender information and resources Women's Health & Wellbeing Barwon South West Sexual Assault Family Violence Centre InTouch Multicultural Family Violence Service Women with Disabilities - our Place Contact: Primary Prevention of Violence Against Women, Healthy Communities Gender Equity Officer, Healthy Communities PH: 03 5272 4480